void-linux/void-docs/src/config/bluetooth.md

 ## Usage

-Manage bluetooth connections and controllers using `bluetoothctl`.
+Manage Bluetooth connections and controllers using `bluetoothctl`.
 It uses a command line interface; to find out what commands are available, enter `help`.
 To exit, enter `exit` or `quit`.